Research / The State of International Incentives

 2023 Incentive Travel Index

-The newly released 2023 Incentive Travel Index (ITI) reports that, overall, the incentive travel industry is strong.
+The 2023 Incentive Travel Index (ITI) reports that, overall, the incentive travel industry is strong.
 Growth is projected through 2025 for both number of people participating in incentive trips as well as per-person spend.